Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/volume/point_density.rst

       Turbulent noise driven by the global current frame.

 Noise Basis
-   See :doc:`Here </render/blender_render/textures/types/procedural/introduction>`
+   See :doc:`Here </render/blender_render/textures/types/procedural/introduction>`.

 Size
-   Scale of the turbulent noise
+   Scale of the turbulent noise.
 Depth
-   Level of detail in the added turbulent noise Turbulence Strength
+   Level of detail in the added turbulent noise.
+Turbulence Strength
-   Strength of the added turbulent noise
+   Strength of the added turbulent noise.